What is a Trust?

 Qualified Subchapter S Trust

 The shareholders of a Subchapter S corporation must pay income tax on the corporate earnings.
 For a trust to be considered a shareholder, it must pass on the Subchapter S corporation’s income, through a qualified subchapter S trust, to a beneficiary who will then declare the income.
-That beneficiary must be a U.S. citizen.
+That beneficiary must be a U.S. citizen. (the requirements of a Subchapter S trust are very similar to the requirements of the S-Corporation!)

 Generation Skipping Trusts